zooba/pymsbuild/README.md

 ## DLL Packing

 **Experimental.
-Windows only.**
+(POSIX is _very_ experimental)**

-DLL Packing is a way to compile a complete Python package (`.py` source and resource files) into a Windows DLL.
-It is fundamentally equivalent to packing in a ZIP file, except that additional native code may also be included (though not an entire native module), and the whole file may be cryptographically signed and validated by the operating system.
+DLL Packing is a way to compile a complete Python package (`.py` source and resource files) into an extension module.
+It is basically equivalent to packing in a ZIP file, except that additional native code may also be included (though not an entire native module), and the whole file may be cryptographically signed and validated by the operating system.

 `DllPackage` is a drop-in substitute for the `Package` type.
+It will generate a native extension module the same as the `PydFile` type, but only supports Python source and resource files.

 ```python
 from pymsbuild import *